SDLC vs STLC: What is the Difference?

 • Helps in prioritizing the software feature that needs to be tested the most.

-• Describes the test environment setup.
+• Describe the test environment setup.

 • Assesses automation feasibility.

-2.3 Why STLC?
+2.4 Why STLC?

-Here are the reasons that show why one must choose STLC in software development-
+Here are the reasons that show why one must choose STLC in software development:

 • STLC helps various testing teams to carry out quality improvement activities in different ways.